yanghang8612/solc/docs/security-considerations.rst

 - Use the most precise units to represent the sun amount as possible, as you lose any that is rounded due to a lack of precision.

-- If you want to send Ether using ``address.transfer``, there are certain details to be aware of:
+- If you want to send Trx using ``address.transfer``, there are certain details to be aware of:

   1. If the recipient is a contract, it causes its receive or fallback function to be executed which can, in turn, call back the sending contract.
-  2. Sending Ether can fail due to the call depth going above 1024.
+  2. Sending Trx can fail due to the call depth going above 1024.
 Since the caller is in total control of the call depth, they can force the transfer to fail; take this possibility into account or use ``send`` and make sure to always check its return value.
-Better yet, write your contract using a pattern where the recipient can withdraw Ether instead.
+Better yet, write your contract using a pattern where the recipient can withdraw Trx instead.
-  3. Sending Ether can also fail because the execution of the recipient contract requires more than the allotted amount of gas (explicitly by using :ref:`require <assert-and-require>`, :ref:`assert <assert-and-require>`, :ref:`revert <assert-and-require>` or because the
+  3. Sending Trx can also fail because the execution of the recipient contract requires more than the allotted amount of gas (explicitly by using :ref:`require <assert-and-require>`, :ref:`assert <assert-and-require>`, :ref:`revert <assert-and-require>` or because the